Citation, DOI, disclosures and article data

 - fluid-fluid levels within the collecting system

-- incomplete (dirty) echoes of collecting system gas may be occasionally seen
+- incomplete ("dirty") shadows of gas in the collecting system may occasionally be seen

 - thickening of the renal pelvic wall (>2 mm)